aHiddenWiki/h/README.md

 Using Tor is legal in most countries.
 It’s illegal to perform certain activities, depending on your residency these may include: buying or selling drugs, weapons, counterfeit money, abusive materials etc.

-# What is Tor?

-Tor (The Onion Router) is an open-source software that bounces Internet traffic through a worldwide network consisting of almost million relays in order to hide user’s location and protect him against surveillance or traffic analysis.
-Tor makes more difficult to trace Internet activity: websites visits, online posts, instant messages and other communication forms.

 # How Tor works?